-By performing a co-citation analysis, we were able to identify the 10 most cited papers, authors and journals that constitute the theoretical pillars of the research on the conflict in VTs.
-The results show how such research is grounded in the literature about VTs and remote working (Cramton, 2001a; Jarvenpaa and Leidner, 1999) pillar studies in conflict management (Jehn, 1995) and the early studies integrating the two (Hinds and Bailey, 2003; Mortensen and Hinds, 2001).
+By performing a co-citation analysis we were able to identify the 10 most cited papers, authors, and journals that constitute the theoretical pillars of the research in conflict in VTs.
+The results show how such research is grounded in the literature about VTs and remote working, (e.g., Cramton, 2001a; Jarvenpaa and Leidner, 1999) pillar studies in conflict management, (e.g., Jehn, 1995), and the early studies integrating the two (Hinds and Bailey, 2003; Mortensen and Hinds, 2001).